Apps for Viewing the Wireless Wind Data

 SailRacer is a racing app with a visual starting box showing Time-To-Burn and unique graphics displaying lay-lines, compass, wind direction and oscillations, and heading deviation.
 To connect, go to Settings – Datasource and select SailTimer API.
 Also includes a smartwatch version for Android Wear.

-SailTimer Wind Gauge™ (free): Includes a traditional wind angle display (true & apparent), and also wind direction on a compass (magnetic-north & true-north).
+SailTimer Wind Gauge™ (free): A traditional wind angle display (True & Apparent), and also wind direction on a compass (magnetic-north & true-north).
 Audio interfaces are becoming more useful in cars and at home with Siri, Alexa and others.
-This may be even more important in sailing, so this Wind Gauge app includes a Voice Interface.
-Now you don’t have to squint to try to see your screen out in the bright sun; the app will just tell you the wind conditions.
-The SailTimer Watch™ app is a version for smartwatches such as the Sony Smartwatch 3, which is waterproof and easy to see in direct sunlight.
+This may be even more important in sailing, so this Wind Gauge app includes Audio Navigation™.
+Now you don’t have to squint to try to see your screen out in the bright sun; the app will just tell you the wind conditions and boat speed whenever they change by intervals you set.
+See (hear) it working in this 45-second YouTube demo.
+Put your phone/tablet away to keep it safe, and keep your hands and eyes free for sailing.
+Finally, the SailTimer Watch™ app is a version for smartwatches such as the Sony Smartwatch 3, which is waterproof and easy to see in direct sunlight.
 Tap the watch face to toggle between dark and light backgrounds, or swipe left for brightness settings.

 OpenCPN on Windows, Linux or Mac OSX: There are a lot of devoted users of this free open-source chartplotter program (background here).
 They have been asking if there was a way to receive transmissions from the Wind Instrument on computers, and now there is.
 The Android version of OpenCPN (above) can receive the wind data and retransmit to the PC version on wifi.
 First, create an OpenCPN TCP or UDP output connection stream on the Android device.
 The computer can then connect to that stream using an OpenCPN input network connection on the same wifi network.